 How does Omega 3 fatty acids help in pregnancy?

-- Brain growth and higher intelligence is linked with Omega 3 fatty acids in infants.
+- Brain growth and higher intelligence are linked with Omega 3 fatty acids in infants.

 - Reduced risk of developmental delay and better communication skills are other benefits when pregnant women take enough Omega 3 fatty acids.

-- Omega 3 fatty acids is also associated with visual development of infants.
+- Omega 3 fatty acids are also associated with the visual development of infants.

 How does Omega 3 fatty acids help fight depression?

-- There are studies that showed that people who regularly took Omega 3 fatty acids were less likely to get depressed.
+- Some studies showed that people who regularly took Omega 3 fatty acids were less likely to get depressed.

 - There was improvement seen for the people who had anxiety disorders and depression.